Brent slips below $108 as IEA cuts demand outlook, supply rises

 DEMAND OUTLOOK

-President Barack Obama wants to extend the individual income tax rates for 98 percent of Americans, but he will not agree to extend them for the top 2 percent of earners.
+President Barack Obama wants to extend the individual income tax rates for 98 percent of Americans and not to the top 2 percent of earners.
 Republicans are opposing any tax increases.
 The two sides need to reach a deal to avoid the jolt of $600 billion in deficit-reduction measures they all agreed to in August 2011.

 Over in Europe, Greece's international lenders gave the country more time to fix its budget, though they did not disburse the aid it had hoped to refinance its debt.